tu5h/SolanaTxPlain/README.md

 SolanaTxPlain is an AI-powered transaction explainer that converts complex Solana blockchain transactions into clear, plain English.

+**Two ways to use it:**
+- **Explain a single transaction** — Paste a tx hash (mainnet or devnet), get a full plain-English breakdown (summary, intent, wallet impact, fees, programs, risk, AI explanation).
+- **Live Activity** — Enter a wallet address, click Start live; we listen for transactions and explain each burst in real time (mainnet or devnet; devnet uses polling so it works without a paid RPC).

-Solana explorers show raw technical data:
+Solana explorers show raw technical data (instruction logs, program calls, token changes, balance deltas).
-- instruction logs
-- program calls
-- token account changes
-- balance deltas
-- contract interactions

-This is difficult for normal users to understand.

 SolanaTxPlain acts like a **translator layer** between blockchain data and humans.

-Users paste a Solana transaction hash → the system fetches the transaction → parses the changes → uses AI to explain what actually happened.

 Think of it as: